ppenev96/fraud-detection-application/README.md

 ## In the main folder there is file: docker-compose.yml, which could be started with docker-compose up command from Docker CLI

+### In the Docker Compose file is Postgres DB, Redis, Kafka and Fraud Detection Application.
+The built Server App has logic to download Maven and Java, and automatically start and connect to Posgres DB.

 ## If the application is started successfully, this curl could be used in Postman to call transaction API and add transaction

 ### Curl